AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Simulation and Discussion

 \subsection{Configurations of the simulation system}

-\subsubsection{Frame Structure}
+\subsubsection{Frame structure}

-Fig. \ref{System} illustrates the frame structure of the simulated OFDM system.
-From Fig. \ref{System}, each frame contains one pilot OFDM symbol and one data OFDM symbol.
-Similar to \cite{hung2010pilot} and \cite{cho2010mimo}, each OFDM symbol contains 128 samples, where 64 samples are used for pilot symbols or data symbols transmission and others are for guard band and direct current (DC) offset.
+Fig. \ref{frame} illustrates the frame structure of the simulated OFDM system.
+In Fig. \ref{frame}, a 15 ms frame is composed of a frame header and 36 subframes.
+Each subframe contains one pilot OFDM symbol and one data OFDM symbol.
+Each OFDM symbol consists of 128 subcarriers where 64 subcarriers are used for pilot or data transmission and the others are for guard band and DC offset.